Poincar\'e and logarithmic Sobolev constants for metastable Markov chains via capacitary inequalities: Random field Curie--Weiss model

 \end{lem} Therewith, we are able to describe the coupling construction.
 Let $T>0$ and $M>0$ and choose a family $(V_i : i \in \set{1, \ldots, M})$ of i.i.d.~Bernoulli variables with

 The coupling is initialized with $\sigma(0) = \sigma$, $\varsigma(0) = \varsigma$, $M_0 = 0$ and $\xi = 0$.

-\begin{lem}[Coupling property] The joint probability measure $\prob_{\sigma, \varsigma}$ of the processes $\bra*{\bra{\sigma(t)}, \bra{\varsigma(t)}, \bra{V_t} : t \in \set{1, \ldots, T}}$ obtained from the construction above is a coupling of two versions of the random field Curie-Weiss model started in $\sigma$ and $\varsigma$, respectively. \end{lem} \begin{proof} As soon as $\xi=1$ or $M_t \geq M$ for some $t < T$, the both chains evolve independently and are coupled.
-For $\xi = 0$ and $M_t < M$, we have the by construction~$i$ is chosen uniform at random among $\set{1, \ldots, N}$.
-Then, in the case $\sigma_i = \varsigma_i$ it holds $\nu_{i,\sigma} = \nu_{i,\varsigma}$ and in the other case Lemma~\ref{lem:RFCW:OptCoupl} ensures the coupling property. \end{proof} The coupling construction ensures that, once $\varsigma(t)$ and $\sigma(t)$ merged, they evolve together till time $T$.
-Hence, we would like to call the event $\set{\sigma(t) = \varsigma(t)}$ a successful coupling.
-Since conditioning on this event distorts in general the statistical properties of the paths $\varsigma$, we will introduce two independent subevents which are sufficient to ensure a merging of the processes in time $T$. \begin{lem} For any value $T$ and $M$ define the following two events. \begin{enumerate} \item The event that all Bernoulli variables $V_i$ are ones, i.e.
+\begin{lem}[Coupling property] The joint probability measure $\prob_{\sigma, \varsigma}$ of the processes $\bra*{\bra{\sigma(t)}, \bra{\varsigma(t)}, \bra{V_t} : t \in \set{1, \ldots, T}}$ obtained from the construction above is a coupling of two versions of the random field Curie--Weiss model started in $\sigma$ and $\varsigma$, respectively. \end{lem} \begin{proof} As soon as $\xi=1$ or $M_t \geq M$ for some $t < T$, both chains evolve independently.
+Hence, the assertion is immediate.
+For $\xi = 0$ and $M_t < M$, by construction, $i$ is chosen uniform at random among $\set{1, \ldots, N}$.
+Then, in the case $\sigma_i = \varsigma_i$ it follows that $\nu_{i,\sigma} = \nu_{i,\varsigma}$, whereas in the other case Lemma~\ref{lem:RFCW:OptCoupl} ensures the coupling property. \end{proof} The coupling construction ensures that, once $\varsigma(t)$ and $\sigma(t)$ have merged, they evolve together until time $T$.
+Hence, we call the event $\set{\sigma(t) = \varsigma(t)}$ a successful coupling.
+Since conditioning on this event may distort the statistical properties of the paths $\varsigma$, we will introduce two independent subevents which are sufficient to ensure a merging of the processes until time $T$. \begin{lem} For any value $T$ and $M$, define the following two events: \begin{enumerate}[label=(\roman{enumi})] \item The event that all Bernoulli variables $V_i$ are equal to $1$, that is,

-\item The stopping time $\mathfrak{t}_i$ is the first time the $i$-th spin flips and $\mathfrak{t}$ is first time all coordinates of $\sigma$ have been flipped, that is
+\item The stopping time $\mathfrak{t}_i$ is the first time the $i$-th spin flips and $\mathfrak{t}$ is first time all coordinates of $\sigma$ have been flipped, that is,

 Therewith, the random variable

 represents the total number of flipping attempts until time $\mathfrak{t}$.
 The event $\cB$, only depending on $\set{\sigma(t) : t \in \set{0, \ldots, T}}$, is defined for any $B \subset \cS$ by